hashnfv/hashnfv-genesisreq/docs/sources/ux-requirements.rst

 * `Jira GENESIS-3 <https://jira.opnfv.org/browse/GENESIS-3>`_: new requirement...

 * `Jira GENESIS-38 <https://jira.opnfv.org/browse/GENESIS-38>`_: Installers should supply a script or set of scripts ("deploy.sh") to automatically install the jumphost (from there, the entire OPNFV system is automatically installed).

+* `Jira GENESIS-42 <https://jira.opnfv.org/browse/GENESIS-42>`: Requirement: Support deployment offline.
+Jump host may have Internet access, but the installers should support offline installation on target hosts during the deployment phase. (either manual or automatic)

 Documentation related requirements
 ----------------------------------